zsiki/ls/doc/source/usersguide.rst

 #.
 The *Target Points* list is filled automatically, with the directions to known points from the selected station.
 #.
 Add to *Used Points* list one or more points which you would like to use for the orientation.
 If you would like to change the *Used Points* list, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
-Results of calculation are displayed automatically in result widget.
+Results of calculation are displayed automatically in result widget and sent to the log file.
 #.
 You can change settings in the dialog and press *Calculate* to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u14.png